Family Card

 DNA testing and the Web:

-Thanks to the science of genetic DNA, without which the extremely early information here would still be unknown.
-Genealogical DNA has given me many new cousins and friends that I would never have found otherwise.
+Thanks to DNA, without which the early information here would still be unknown.
+Genetic Genealogy using DNA matches has given me many new cousins and friends that I would never have found otherwise.

-This is the “golden age” of genealogy, with powerful computers on a fast internet, using marvelous genealogy software, and websites like Ancestry, Family Tree DNA, MyHeritage, and GEDmatch.
-Today, millions upon millions of people are searching AND sharing information.
-Considerable information has been discovered recently by more people more quickly than at any other time in history!
-In a few short years, genealogy has gone from dusty old library books to amazing, cutting-edge DNA technology.
+This is the “golden age” of genealogy, with computers, the internet, genealogy software, and websites like Ancestry, Family Tree DNA, MyHeritage, and GEDmatch.
+Today, millions of people are searching AND sharing information.
+Considerable information has been discovered by more people more quickly than at any other time in history!
+Genealogy has gone from dusty old library books to amazing, cutting-edge DNA technology.

-The Autosomal DNA test (for men and women) gives you cousins on both sides of your family back 5 generations.
-I currently have over 43,000 cousins on Ancestry and gain about 100 “new” cousins per day.
-However, of these 43,000, only about 200 have significant new genealogy information.
-Only with your DNA tied to your tree (even a tiny one) can you get any value from these companies.
-Right now I have almost 5,000 Autosomal cousins.
+The Autosomal DNA test (for men and women) provides cousins on both sides of your family back 6 generations.
+I have over 47,270 cousins on Ancestry and gain about 50 “new” cousins per day.
+However, of these, only about 200 have significant genealogy information.
+Only with your DNA tied to your tree can you get any value from these companies.
+People can get lost and confused with all the matches.
+Currently, I have almost 5,066 Autosomal cousins on FTDNA.

 If you’re a JOHNSON male on Family Tree DNA, please test your Y-DNA at the highest level possible.
-The more men that test their Y-DNA, the more our Johnson line is proven and possibly the earlier we can go back in time.
-Right now, we’re stuck in 1779 Kentucky.
+The more men who test their Y-DNA, the more our Johnson line is proven, and it might even reveal earlier generations.

 Major Contributors: